What does 0% intro APR mean on a credit card and how does it work?

 Balance transfer APR:

-Balance transfer APR is the interest rate for debts moved to your credit card account from another credit card.
+Balance transfer APR is the interest rate for debts moved to your credit card account from another credit card or other lender.
 Balance transfers must be approved by the card issuer and often come with a balance transfer fee.
-However, you may find credit cards with 0% intro APR offers on balance transfers for a significant period of time, which can help you strategically pay down debt moved from another credit card.
+However, credit cards with a 0% intro APR on balance transfer may offer that introductory rate for a significant period.
+Although the balance transfer fee may not be avoided, the introductory period can give you a substantial window to strategically pay down the balance transfer without accruing interest.

 Cash advance APR: